-Meal periods for Police Officers shall not exceed 35 minutes in duration, excluding travel time when taken within the City limits and 35 minutes including travel time from the City limits when taken outside the City limits.
+Meal periods for Police Officers assigned to work 8-hour shifts shall not exceed 35 minutes in duration, excluding travel time when taken within the City limits and 35 minutes including travel time from the City limits when taken outside the City limits.
+Police Officers assigned to work 10-hour shifts will receive 45-minute meal periods under this provision.
 Officers will be subject to calls while on breaks/meal periods.